yashpm/hello-world/README.md

 # hello-world
-The standard "hello world" for starting on github
+The standard "hello world" for starting on github via the Github guides